 4. Mount the Table Saw Cabinet Drawers

 With the drawers done I started installing the drawer slides in the table saw cabinet.
 I start by using a large spacer to position the bottom drawer slide.
-I predrilled and attached it with screws just like before.
+Then I predrilled and attached it with screws just like before.
 Using the referential measurement idea, I stack the spacer on top of the drawer slide and install the next slide.
 Clamping the spacer in place with a quick clamp keeps it nice and steady so it won’t fall while you’re trying to screw the slide in place.
 I learned that one from experience.

 After the bottom two drawer slides I switched over to a smaller spacer for the top three slides.
 When the drawer slides are spaced this tightly together using the spacers really work well.
 I repeat the process for the other side as well.